ReactiveX/RxRuby/readme.md

   .subscribe {|x| puts x.to_s }
 ```

-## Why Rx.rb? ##
+## Why RxRuby? ##

-The overall goal of [Rx.rb](https://github.com/Reactive-Extensions/Rx.rb) is to have a push based version of the [Enumerable module](http://www.ruby-doc.org/core-2.1.0/Enumerable.html) with an added notion of time.
+The overall goal of [RxRuby](https://github.com/ReactiveX/RxRuby) is to have a push based version of the [Enumerable module](http://www.ruby-doc.org/core-2.1.0/Enumerable.html) with an added notion of time.
 Right now, the [Observable module](http://ruby-doc.org/stdlib-1.9.3/libdoc/observer/rdoc/Observable.html) is not quite what we want because it does not allow for composition.
 That is no more than a simple implementation of the Subject/Observer pattern from the Gang of Four book, such as the following.

 ```ruby
 require 'observer'